wooferzfg/wwrando/README.md

 Better Wind Waker

-This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [wwrando](https://github.com/LagoLunatic/wwrando).
+This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's Wind Waker Randomizer](https://github.com/LagoLunatic/wwrando).
-I used brainfubar's fork of wwrando as a reference since he was going for a similar yet different end result.
+I used [brainfubar's fork](https://github.com/brainfubar/wwrando) of wwrando as a reference since he was going for a similar yet different end result.

   NO RANDOMIZATION!